hashgraph/hedera-transaction-tool/docs/issues/approver-group-workflow.md

 ## Review Tracking

 Reviewing a transaction is a cryptographic attestation.
-The reviewer clicks Accept or Reject — the system automatically selects their first valid (non-deleted, active) org key, signs the transaction bytes with it, and submits the result.
+The reviewer clicks Accept or Reject — the system uses the key already recorded on their `transaction_reviewer_list_member` row (snapshotted from `reviewer_group_member.user_key_id` at transaction creation time; selected at action time for ad-hoc reviewers), signs the transaction bytes with it, and submits the result.
 Key selection is never exposed to the reviewer.
 If the user is not using the system keychain, they are prompted for their password to decrypt the key; otherwise the signature is produced silently.
-If the user has no valid org key, the Accept and Reject buttons are disabled with an explanatory message — no key picker is shown.
+If the required key is not available locally (e.g., the user removed it, reset the app, or has not yet imported it on this device), the Accept and Reject buttons are disabled with an explanatory message — no key picker is shown.

 When the action is submitted, `user_key_id`, `signature`, `accepted`, `note`, and `actioned_at` are written onto the reviewer's `transaction_reviewer_list_member` row(s).
 If the reviewer appears in more than one list on the transaction (e.g., they were a member of two auto-matched groups), all their pending rows across all lists are updated in the same operation — one action satisfies all lists simultaneously.
 The `user_key_id` and `signature` are stored for cryptographic audit only and are not surfaced in the UI.

 **Rejection:** A rejection (`accepted = false`) does not end or block the transaction.
-The reviewer may optionally provide a note explaining their concern.
-The note is visible to all parties — signers, other reviewers, the creator, and observers.
+The reviewer is prompted for a required note explaining their concern before the rejection can be submitted.
+The note is visible to all parties — signers, other reviewers, and the creator.
 The transaction creator is notified immediately when a rejection is recorded.
 The transaction remains in the review phase; other reviewers may still accept.
 Rejection does not count toward the threshold — only `accepted = true` rows count.

 **Threshold evaluation:** For each `transaction_reviewer_list` on the transaction, the system counts member rows where `accepted = true`.
 If that count meets or exceeds the list's `threshold`, the list is satisfied.
 Rejected rows do not count.
 All lists must be satisfied for the transaction to advance to fully reviewed.
 Evaluation is user-based — `user_id`, not `user_key_id`.